 - All members of staff have been provided with annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff.
+In addition,

-In addition, - Setting management staff, including the DSL will read KCSIE in its entirety. - o All members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the KCSIE guidance shared with them.
+Setting management staff, including the DSL will read KCSIE in its entirety.
+All members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the KCSIE guidance shared with them.
 This confirmation is held in their CPD files. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of our internal safeguarding processes, as part of their induction.
 This training is regularly updated and is in line with advice from the safeguarding partners and is delivered by the management team and DSL.
 All new staff and volunteers will be required to do an e.learning course regarding safeguarding at Level 1. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
 This training will be updated at least annually via e.learning platforms. - Online safety training for staff will be integrated, aligned and considered as part of the whole setting safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved via staff meetings. - Swanley Kindergarten recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape our safeguarding arrangements and child protection policies.
-This will be achieved via staff meetings. - The DSL will maintain an up to date record of who has been trained and will provide an annual report to the manager/registered person detailing safeguarding training undertaken.
+This will be achieved via staff meetings.

+shape our safeguarding arrangements and child protection policies.
+This will be achieved via staff meetings.

+The DSL will maintain an up to date record of who has been trained and this will be kept in the training folder..